Money4/slate/source/index.html.md

 uuid | session uuid | *
 create_date | date of session creating | *
 users | list of users | *
+groups | list of groups | *
+docs | list of documents | *
-state | state of session | 'open', 'folded' or 'closed'
+state | state of session | 'open', 'folded' or 'closed' status | status of chat | 'active', 'favorite' or 'archive' with_documents | attribute of chat with document | true or false is_group | attribute of group session | true or false is_read | attribute of read chat | true or false

 # Get sessions with group